-- Configure a condition based on user state, attributes, or behavior.
+- Configure one or more conditions based on user state, attributes, or behavior.

-Click the Add Condition button and select one of the following currently available conditions.User Inactivity
+Click Add Condition and select one of the following currently available conditions.User Inactivity in Okta

 This option looks for active users who have not logged into Okta for a set number of days.
 Note that this option does not check if the user is active in apps that they log into via Okta because application session lengths may vary.
 For this reason, Okta recommends setting the Duration in the User Inactivity condition to be the same as or higher than the application length configuration.